2025–26 Harty Cup

-The 2025–26 Dr Harty Cup is the 105th staging of the Harty Cup since its establishment by the Munster Council of the Gaelic Athletic Association in 1918.
+The 2025–26 Dr Harty Cup was the 105th staging of the Harty Cup since its establishment by the Munster Council of the Gaelic Athletic Association in 1918.
 The draw for the group stage took place on 29 May 2025.
-The competition is scheduled to run from 15 October 2025 to 31 January 2026.
+The competition ran from 15 October 2025 to 31 January 2026.

-Thurles CBS are the defending champions.
+Thurles CBS were the defending champions, however, they were beaten by Nenagh CBS in the semi-finals.

+The final was played on 31 January 2026 at Zimmer Biomet Páirc Chiosóg, between Nenagh CBS and St Flannan's College, in what was their second meeting in the final overall and a first meeting in 36 years.
+Nenagh CBS won the match by 0–20 to 0–18 to claim their second Harty Cup title overall and a first title in two years.

+Eoghan Doughan was the top scorer with 4-63.